-Stock futures slip ahead of Georgia Senate runoff
+Stock futures fall with Georgia Senate polls closed

 GEORGIA SENATE RACE: LIVE UPDATES

-Sen. Kelly Loeffler, and David Perdue released a statement saying they are "encouraged" by high voter turnout in Georgia, ahead of the evening runoffs.
+Earlier in the evening, Sen. Kelly Loeffler, and David Perdue released a statement saying they are "encouraged" by high voter turnout in the state.

 As for U.S. equities, which continue to hover near record highs, keeping the Senate in control of the GOP is a good scenario, according to Ed Mills, Managing Director Washington Policy.